Dark & Long: Release and legacy

 The original UK release was on two 12" vinyl records and one CD single.
 A CD EP, featuring an additional track not released in the UK, was released on Scandinavian label April Records.
 The single entered the UK Singles Chart at number 57 on 25 June 1994 for one week.
 Excluding the album version and edit of it, seven band-made versions of the song were included on the original release.
 A remix of the "Thing in a Book" version, titled "Second Hand", would appear on the Café Del Mar (Ibiza) album, also released in 1994.

 The "Dark Train" mix of "Dark & Long" became best known due to its use in the 1996 film Trainspotting, which also featured the Underworld song "Born Slippy Nuxx".
 "Dark Train" appears in a scene where the main character Mark Renton (Ewan McGregor) is going through heroin withdrawal.
 This created renewed interest in the song – alongside a much greater interest in "Born Slippy Nuxx" – which led to "Dark Train" being included in the film's second soundtrack album, as well as many other compilations such as Northern Exposure.

 "Dark Train" and the Darren Price and High Contrast Remix of "Dark & Long" both appeared during the athletes' march at the opening ceremony of the London 2012 Olympics and on its soundtrack album Isles of Wonder.

 In 2021, Underworld released a new version of "Dark Train", titled "Drift 2 Dark Train", as part of their Drift series.

-British artist PinkPantheress sampled the "Dark Train" version in the song "Illegal", the third single from her 2025 mixtape Fancy That.
+In 2025, British artist PinkPantheress sampled the "Dark Train" version in the song "Illegal", the third single from her mixtape Fancy That.

+In 2026, Darren Emerson released a solo remake of "Dark & Long (Dark Train)".
+He was a member of Underworld and co-wrote the original, but left the band in 2000.
+His remake was included on Sasha & John Digweed's Northern Exposure Redux.